Your Cart (0)

 Did you know that 1 out of 3 babies are delivered via caesarean section?
 The caesarean section, also known as a C-section, was once considered a dangerous procedure that was only used as a last resort.
 Thanks to modern medical advancements, it’s become more common and helps many mothers deliver their babies safely.

 Despite the growing popularity of C-sections, many moms who have one still don’t know exactly what to expect during their postpartum recovery.
-To help bridge this gap in knowledge, we’ve created a C-section recovery timeline so you have a better idea of what to expect during those first six weeks post-surgery, as well as how to prepare.
-Consider this your official Belly Bandit guide to C-section recovery week by week!
+The c-section recovery time can be different for everyone, but generally lasts about six weeks.
+We’ve created a C-section recovery timeline so you have a better idea of what to expect during those first six weeks post-surgery, as well as how to prepare.
+Consider this your official Belly Bandit guide to c-section recovery week by week!

 Week 1